This is a guest Nikon D750 review by wedding photographer Jay Cassario.

 [Update: Check out Jay’s review of the Canon 5D Mark IV]

 Hopefully this was helpful – please feel free to leave any questions for me.
 Note: All of the sample images have been edited with my personal editing style.

 This review was made possible by the kind folks at B&H Photo.
-If you liked this review and would like to see more, please support Shotkit by clicking one of the links to purchase the Nikon D750 from B&H Photo, who currently offer the cheapest price on a new Nikon D750 and the best after-sales service available.
+If you liked this review and would like to see more, please support Shotkit by clicking one of the links to purchase the Nikon D750 from B&H Photo.